 One would normally consider the taking of sides as being counter-intuitive to the idea of development.
 Whatever resources we have, we would want to use them in a planned, organized, and united effort to get the best possible results.
-There is any number of examples of this.
+There is a number of examples of this.
 In a family, when the father, mother, and children are able to work together toward maintaining peace it helps everyone.
 In a classroom of students, it only takes a few to disrupt the session for everyone.
 Those who do are deprived of the answers, and those who wish to learn are also deprived of their opportunity.
 Furthermore, it brings no joy to the teacher or lecturer to have to focus on disciplining some students and be distracted from teaching.
-When a surgery is being performed, is that the time for nurses and doctors to have arguments over anesthesia or surgical instruments?
-There are many examples which prove that success or development depends upon unity.
+When surgery is being performed, is that the time for nurses and doctors to have arguments over anesthesia or surgical instruments?
+There are many examples that prove that success or development depends upon unity.

 Taking sides on specific issues is what breaks down unity

 Each of those examples given in the introduction makes general, common sense.
 Family unity means peace, a classroom of disciplined students promotes learning, and a focused team of medical professionals can save a life in the ICU.
 Let us take only the first of those examples to understand what is happening to society.

 There is not enough salt in my food